If Fights With Your Partner Turn Into Huge Blowouts On The Reg, Experts Suggest This

-Next time you feel the fight heading into a more explosive place, Della Casa says it's time to take a break to calm down.
+Next time you feel the fight heading into a more explosive place, Della Casa says it's time to take a break and calm down.
 “It’s important to remember that there is power in pausing.
-You don’t have to address every grievance the moment it arises and taking time to cool off and think about what’s really bothering you is a great way to ensure conversations stay on track.
-This is important as being specific when having a disagreement helps to ensure clarity,” she advises.
+You don’t have to address every grievance the moment it arises, and taking time to cool off and think about what’s really bothering you is a great way to ensure conversations stay on track.
+This is important, as being specific when having a disagreement helps to ensure clarity,” she advises.

 Dr. Feuereisen suggests taking a moment to catch your breath, literally.
 “You need to learn to breathe and count to 10 or 20 before blowing up.
 If the issues and emotions are too hot, perhaps first communicate them in an email and ask for a time to discuss after work or in the morning, whatever time works best for both of you to be more calm,” she advises.

 Calming down and taking a breath is a great first step in changing the blow-out fight pattern, but in order for it to be effective, Della Casa says you also have to learn to listen.
 “It’s equally important to allow both sides to share how they feel and what they need.
 It’s not always easy to sit quietly and listen, especially if you’re both used to going from zero to 60, but developing new communication skills is possible if you’re both on board,” she explains.